cloudpedagogy/cloudpedagogy-ai-capability-scenario-stress-test/README.md

-# AI Capability Gaps & Risk Diagnostic
+# AI Capability Scenario Stress-Test

-A lightweight, browser-based diagnostic tool for interpreting AI capability patterns using the CloudPedagogy AI Capability Framework.
+A lightweight, browser-based exploratory tool for examining how a current AI capability profile may hold up under plausible change scenarios, using the **CloudPedagogy AI Capability Framework**.

-It helps teams surface gaps, imbalances, and risk signals to support reflective discussion, governance conversations, and responsible scaling of AI use in education, research, and public-service contexts.
+The Scenario Stress-Test helps teams surface tensions, fragilities, and pressure points that may emerge when AI use is stressed by rapid change, disruption, or increased scrutiny.
+It is designed to support **strategic discussion, foresight, and judgement** — not prediction or decision-making.

 This tool is part of the **CloudPedagogy AI Capability Tools** suite.